 Desert Your Worries in Kashta

 Looking for a cure for weekends losing their edge?
 Thankfully, things can never get dull around here, because Kashta season is here!
-Kashta is a common theme of Saudi winter plans.
-And with a wide expanse of the country accessible by car, your destination options are nearly endless.
-So, if you’re anything like us and get excited over all things outdoors, then you’ll love an open-air picnic away from the bustling city.
-Imagine this: bashing the dunes, staying up under the starlit sky, huddling around the bonfire, and chugging tea brewed on coal – that’ll surely hit the spot!
-Come desert your worries in a Kashta in Saudi..
+Kashta is a beloved Saudi winter tradition that involves outdoor activities and gatherings.
+So, if you’re anything like us and get excited over all things outdoors, then you’ll love an open-air picnic as much as we do.
+Think dune bashing, stargazing, cozying up by the bonfire, and sipping hot tea—now that’s hitting the sweet spot!

 What does Kashta mean in Saudi?